We’ve seen claims that high fructose corn syrup is unnatural. Yet high fructose corn syrup is made from corn, a natural grain product.

 High fructose corn syrup meets the Food and Drug Administration’s (FDA) requirements for use of the term ‘natural.’

-Study: Straight talk about high-fructose corn syrup: what it is and what it ain't, John S White, American Society for Clinical Nutrition 2008
+Study: Straight talk about high-fructose corn syrup: what it is and what it ain't, John S White, American Journal of Clinical Nutrition 2008

 The super-sized myth surrounding high fructose corn syrup is that it is uniquely responsible for causing obesity.
 The only problem with that is that there’s no actual evidence to support this claim.